 The centre was found to be homely, suitably decorated and in a good state of repair.
+The design and layout of the premises was accessible for all identified respite users.
 The centre was spacious with a good sized kitchen, separate dining and sitting room areas.
+Each of the residents availing of respite had their own bedroom for the duration of their stay.